YaleSTC/yaleldap/README.md

 ## Use in Rails
 You can use an "after_create" filter to have these attributes filled out after the user is created (maybe after first login if that's how your app works). `.slice(:first_name, :last_name, :netid)` will extract only the attributes you want to save to ActiveRecord.
-If your database uses diferent names you will have to rename the appropriate attributes manually, or just extract what you want.
+If your database uses diferent names you will have to rename the appropriate attributes manually using your own ruby code.
 ```
 class User < ActiveRecord::Base
   after_create :get_ldap_attributes